Chuffs/CoinspotAPI/README.md

 }
 ```

-- A Node.js server or device to run the script on your local network.
-I have deployed mine on a low powered Raspberry Pi Zero W and have port forwarded the appropriate port so that communication can be established.
+- A Node.js server or device to run the script on your local network - currently running with docker on unraid, with swag and cloudflare reverse proxy
 - With the Node.js server running, add the contents of the gscript.g file to the Google Spreadsheets Apps Script, making sure to change the URL of the node.js server.

 TO-DO
-- Node.js logging, save each output/request as a seperate file to ease debugging
+* Node.js logging, save each output/request as a seperate file to ease debugging
-- Collecting and organizing Order History for better % gain/loss, can be done with V2 of CoinSpot API
+* Collecting and organizing Order History for better % gain/loss, can be done with V2 of CoinSpot API
-- Cleanup of Code/Optimization
+* ~~Cleanup of Code/Optimization~~ DONE 31/12/2022
+  * Features to Add:
+    * Order History
+  * Further Optimization - proper async, rather than awaiting for the coinspot API response, send multiple.